Chipuka china Chiedza

 Chiedza is good at dressing up.

-Chiedza and the beast are good at hiding in the bubbles.
+Chiedza is good at hiding in the bubbles.

 Chipuka hachina tsvina.